Aran-Fey/programming-advice/source/maintainable-code.rst

 1. Not every function in the class represents an ability
 2. It's hard to tell apart offensive abilities and healing abilities

 To solve these problems, we'll stop representing abilities as methods and implement them as instances of an ``Ability`` class instead.
-We'll also create the subclasses ``TargetAbility`` and ``UntargetedAbility`` to distinguish offensive abilities from healing abilities.
+We'll also create the subclasses ``TargetedAbility`` and ``UntargetedAbility`` to distinguish offensive abilities from healing abilities.
 Each character will have a list of abilities that it can use.

 But we can take it even further than that: Just like abilities, health potions are also something the player can *use*.
 So we're going to add an ``Action`` class that represents any kind of action the player can perform.
+The ``UntargetedAction`` subclass will have a ``do(character)`` method, which takes the character that's performing the action as input.
+The ``TargetedAction`` subclass's ``do`` method will additionally require a ``target`` argument.

 ::